 When exporting goods, transporting your product to an overseas market efficiently and competitively is vital.
-Using a high quality freight forwarder is very important, these companies are expert in documentation, freight rate negotiations and finding the most economical way to get your product to the buyer.
+Using a high quality and reliable freight forwarder is very important, these companies are expert in documentation, freight rate negotiations and finding the most economical way to get your product to the buyer.
 It is also essential to understand the basics of shipping terms, pricing and documentation.

 Depending on your product, it may be suited only for ocean shipping or for airfreight.
 It is necessary to understand the basic principles of both sea and air cargo as rates can vary when new capacity is offered on trade routes and when new markets are serviced, often with a range of intermodal services.